Skip to main content

 There are two types of interfaces to VILLASnode:

 1. The server handles different types of nodes.
-The most commonly used node-type is the Socket node-type which allows communication over network links (UDP, raw IP, raw Ethernet frames).
-But there are also other specialized node types to retrieve or send data to equipment, which is directly connected to or running on the server itself.
-An example for such a node is the VILLASfpga node-type which directly fetches and pushes data to a PCIe card.
-Or the File node-type which logs or replays simulation data from the hard-disk.
+The most commonly used node type is the socket node type, which allows communication over network links (UDP, raw IP, raw Ethernet frames).
+However, there are also other specialized node types to retrieve or send data to equipment that is directly connected to or running on the server itself.
+An example of such a node is the VILLASfpga node type, which directly fetches and pushes data to a PCIe card.
+Or the file node type, which logs or replays simulation data from the hard disk.

-2. An other way to connect simulation equipment is by using a client-application which itself sends the data over the network to VILLASnode.
-In this scenario, VILLASnode uses the Socket node-type to communicate with the client-application.
+2. Another way to connect simulation equipment is by using a client application that sends the data over the network to VILLASnode.
+In this scenario, VILLASnode uses the socket node type to communicate with the client application.

-Usually, new clients / equipment should be implemented as a new node-type as part of VILLASnode.
-Using a dedicated client-application which communicates via the 'socket' type is deprecated because it leads to code duplication.
+Usually, new clients or equipment should be implemented as a new node type as part of VILLASnode.
+Using a dedicated client application that communicates via the 'socket' type is deprecated because it leads to code duplication.